Classical cipher: Substitution ciphers

-In a substitution cipher, letters (or groups of letters) are systematically replaced throughout the message for other letters (or groups of letters).
+In a substitution cipher, letters, or groups of letters, are systematically replaced throughout the message for other letters, groups of letters, or symbols.

 A well-known example of a substitution cipher is the Caesar cipher.
 To encrypt a message with the Caesar cipher, each letter of message is replaced by the letter three positions later in the alphabet.
 Hence, A is replaced by D, B by E, C by F, etc. Finally, X, Y and Z are replaced by A, B and C respectively.
 So, for example, "WIKIPEDIA" encrypts as "ZLNLSHGLD".
 Caesar rotated the alphabet by three letters, but any number works.

 Another method of substitution cipher is based on a keyword.
 All spaces and repeated letters are removed from a word or phrase, which the encoder then uses as the start of the cipher alphabet.
 The end of the cipher alphabet is the rest of the alphabet in order without repeating the letters in the keyword.
 For example, if the keyword is CIPHER, the cipher alphabet would look like this:

 The previous examples were all examples of monoalphabetic substitution ciphers, where just one cipher alphabet is used.
 It is also possible to have a polyalphabetic substitution cipher, where multiple cipher alphabets are used.
 The encoder would make up two or more cipher alphabets using whatever techniques they choose, and then encode their message, alternating what cipher alphabet is used with every letter or word.
 This makes the message much harder to decode because the codebreaker would have to figure out both cipher alphabets.

 Another example of a polyalphabetic substitution cipher that is much more difficult to decode is the Vigenère square, an innovative encoding method.
 With the square, there are 26 different cipher alphabets that are used to encrypt text.
 Each cipher alphabet is just another rightward Caesar shift of the original alphabet.
 This is what a Vigenère square looks like: